bytedance/g3/README.md

 ## Target Platform

-Only Linux is fully supported yet.
-The code will compile on FreeBSD, NetBSD, OpenBSD, macOS and Windows, but we haven't tested it there.

-Feel free to open PRs to add support for other platforms.
+Linux is fully supported.

+The code also compiles on the following platforms:

+- macOS
+- Windows >= 10
+- FreeBSD >= 14.3
+- NetBSD >= 10.1
+- OpenBSD >= 7.8

 ## Dev-env Setup Guide